Key Benefits of Having (and Being!) a Mentor

 Benefits of Having a Professional Mentor

-In any field, having a professional mentor can help individuals develop and advance their careers.
-Especially in the business of insurance, which centers on building long-standing relationships within the community, having a strong mentoring relationship founded on collaboration and mutual respect can impact professional development tremendously.
+In any field, having a mentor can help mentees grow professionally.
+Especially in the business of insurance, which centers on building long-standing relationships within the community, a strong mentoring relationship founded on collaboration and mutual respect can impact professional development tremendously.
 When you are paired with the right mentor to support your personal and professional growth, you can expect:

 - Insider perspective.
-You’ll get help navigating your career from someone who knows first-hand the challenges of your industry, as well as the rewards.
-He or she will help you assimilate into the insurance industry and give you an insider’s view on how to navigate success.
+You’ll get help growing your business from someone who knows first-hand the challenges of your industry, as well as the rewards.
+They will help you assimilate into the insurance industry and give you an insider’s view on how to navigate success.

 - Continued education.
-A strong mentor relationship will present you with opportunities as you job shadow, role play and continue to explore your career.
-He or she can help you gain the practical experience necessary to master skills, tackle obstacles and transform into the leader you’ve always imagined.
+A strong mentor relationship will present you with opportunities as you job shadow, role play and continue to evolve your business.
+They can help you gain the practical experience you need to master skills, tackle obstacles and transform into the leader you’ve always imagined.

 - Accountability.
 Your mentor is someone to bounce ideas off of and to hold you accountable.
-He or she is also there to provide critical feedback and personalized advice when you need it, as well as to push you to define and reach significant short- and long-term personal and professional goals.
+They are also there to provide critical feedback and personalized advice when you need it, as well as to push you to define and reach significant short- and long-term personal and professional goals.

-- Inspire.
-The person mentoring you should be someone who you can admire and for whom you have a high value and respect.
+- Inspiration.
+The person mentoring you should be someone you admire and respect for their professional experience.
 When this is in place, a mentor will serve as a role model whose own experiences may challenge old thinking and inspire more effective approaches.

 - Network growth.
-Your mentor is your advocate and will do what he or she can to open doors for you, be it within your organization, within your community or into a leadership role.
-Through a mentor relationship, you’ll gain access to your mentor’s extensive network of contacts, which may expand your own.
+Your mentor is your advocate and will do what they can to open doors for you — within the organization, within your community or within your field of work.
+Your mentor relationship can introduce you to their network of contacts, which may expand your own.

-- Leader development.
+- Leadership development.
 Agents in mentoring partnerships gain more than the specific skills and competencies they set out to develop.
-A mentor who is truly invested in your success will help build your leadership skills, teamwork and ability to communicate effectively -- all of which will add value to your business and the people you serve.
+A mentor who is truly invested in your success will help you build leadership, teamwork and communication skills — all of which will add value to your business and the people you serve.

 - Reverse mentoring.
 A strong mentoring relationship is built on collaboration and a commitment to the professional development of both parties.
 Many strong mentoring relationships provide an opportunity for each participant to learn from each other.
-The knowledge you share will be just as valuable to your mentor’s professional growth as his or her knowledge is to yours.
+The knowledge you share will be just as valuable to your mentor’s professional growth as their knowledge is to yours.

 Benefits of Being a Professional Mentor

-When an individual is mentored, he or she may continue the cycle of mentorship by then becoming a mentor.
-The benefits of doing so go beyond the satisfaction of helping someone else achieve their professional goals.
+As a mentee, you can continue the cycle of mentorship by becoming a mentor.
+The benefits of being a mentor go beyond the satisfaction of helping someone else achieve their professional goals.
 They include:

 - Affirmation of your own professional competence.

-- Chance to give back to your company and industry.
+- Ability to give back to your company and industry.

 - Opportunity to build coaching, leadership and management skills.